salsify/ruby-exclaim/README.md

 #### Basic Examples

-See the `lib/exclaim/implementations` directory for more code examples, and `spec/integration_spec.rb` to see them in action.
+See also the `lib/exclaim/implementations` directory for more code examples, and `spec/integration_spec.rb` to see them in action.

-This guide will walk through several examples with notes to explain details.
-First, our simple `text` component in a few implementation forms:
+Returning to the `text` component mentioned above, we could implement it a few different ways.

 A lambda: